 What You Will Learn

-University preservation, or related field, students will work alongside the Preservation Crew to gain more hands-on experience with fieldwork.
-This is an opportunity for someone with a desire to move into the preservation trades access to the craft side of preservation.
+Students in preservation, or a related field, will work alongside NRF’s Preservation Crew to gain hands-on experience with fieldwork.
+This is an opportunity for students interested in preservation to better understand the hands-on aspects of the profession.

 Who Should Participate